VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek6/step1.md

 # Functions
 A function is a named section of a code that performs a specific task.
 This typically involves taking some input, manipulating the input and returning an output.
-Functions are useful as they allow us to abstract complexity in our programs and allow us to reuse the same code multiple tyimes without copying and pasting.
+Functions are useful as they allow us to abstract complexity in our programs and allow us to reuse the same code multiple times without copying and pasting.

 ## Defining and Calling Functions
 Functions are defined using the `def` keyword followed by the name you wish to give the function.
 The name of the function is then followed by `()` and then a colon.